JetBrains/teamcity-documentation/topics/service-messages.md

 To be processed by TeamCity, __they need to be written to the standard output stream of the build, that is printed or echoed from a build step__.

->It is recommended to output one message per line (by dividing them with `\n` symbols) and flush the standard output buffer with the `fflush(stdout)` command after every output call.
+>It is recommended to output one message per line (by dividing them with `\n` symbols) and flush the stdout buffer after each service message.

 Examples: